spareinetrip/stremula-1/RASPBERRY_PI_SETUP.md

 ### Step 3: Generate Configuration File

-The `config.json` file is automatically created on first run.
-Let's generate it now:
+The `config.json` file is automatically created on first run:

 ```bash
 # Run the server briefly to generate config.json